liferay/lexicon-site/src/pages/docs/patterns/dataset_display.md

 A dataset display is the combination of a [management bar](./management_bar.html) with one or many data visualization types and a possible mechanism of pagination.
 The most common visualization types used are [table](./table.html), [list](./list.html) and [card](./card.html).

 ### Usage
-This pattern is used when the elements of the visualization require colective management, therefore the management bar becomes important as it facilitates tools needed to work with the dataset.
+This pattern is used when the elements of the visualization require collective management, therefore the management bar becomes important as it facilitates tools needed to work with the dataset.

 * This pattern can be only used one time in a page.
 * Use it is you want to have several visualizations for a set of data.